 The BELTBOX really does lessen the amount of sound that is coming out and possibly bothering others.
 This is the product's main function, and it delivers as promised, dampening the sound up to 30db.

 It also doesn't muffle your sound so much that it makes you sound weird like bane or anything, so you will still be able to hear yourself pretty well.

-It's a straightforward product that comes with a strap if you want to sing or speak loudly while you have both of your hands-free.
-There's no need to set anything up and it comes with a carrying bag.
+It's a straightforward product with a strap if you want to sing or speak loudly while you have both hands free.
+There's no need to set anything up, and it comes with a carrying bag.
 It's also waterproof if you want to get loud in the shower or a pool area.

 For those with large or small faces, you may have a problem with the lack of sizing variety featured with this product.
 I would have thought they'd come in at least three sizes, but there seems to be the only one available for all face sizes.
 As you can imagine, there are a few complaints.

 As to be expected with a face mask, it can be hard to breathe in this thing.
 It will be an adjustment process that some people can make it through, while others will want to give up and write the product off as a waste.
 Your ability to breathe in it will also be affected by the size of your face since there is only one size.

 If you're looking for the cheapest alternative, try singing, speaking, or yelling into your pillow.
 You will face some of the same problems, with breathing as the main one, but everyone's got a pillow, and pillows can also technically dampen your sound.

 It won't give you as much space as the BELTBOX can, but it's worth considering if you just want to let out a scream.